rgrassy/python-shrubbery-seeker/README.md

 ## Project Description

-MMy project is an interactive, graphical “Cootie Catcher” fortune-telling game inspired by the classic paper toy and Monty Python and The Holy Grail, with fun sound effects.
+My project is an interactive, graphical “Cootie Catcher” fortune-telling game inspired by the classic paper toy and Monty Python and The Holy Grail, with fun sound effects.

 ## Technologies Used